Washington Local GuideUpdated weekly · last checked Jul 1, 2026

 Why it matters

-Free, world-class museums on your doorstep are the single biggest perk of living here.
+Free, well-regarded museums on your doorstep are the single biggest perk of living here.

 Things to do